 North of N.W.
 164th St. to N.W.
 206th St. (Covell Rd.)

-- This is the last project needed to reconstruct and widen SH-74 (Portland Ave.) to a four-lane divided highway from just north of Memorial Rd. to just north of Waterloo Rd.
+- This was the final project needed to reconstruct and widen SH-74 (Portland Ave.) to a four-lane divided highway from just north of Memorial Rd. to just north of Waterloo Rd.
 (Oklahoma/Logan county line).

-- Awarded at the December 2017 commission meeting, the reconstruction and widening of SH-74 begins just north of N.W.
-164th St. and extend to N.W.
+- Awarded at the December 2017 commission meeting, the reconstruction and widening of SH-74 began just north of N.W.
+164th St. and extended to N.W.
 206th St. (Covell Rd.).

 - N.W.
 178th St. (Edmond Rd.) in Oklahoma City;

 - N.W.
 192nd St. (Danforth Rd.) in Oklahoma City; and

 - N.W.
 206th St. (Covell Rd.) in Oklahoma County.